panpov/CDefense/README.md

 - Other things we should tackle soon are level generation, representation of that as a data structure (probably vector), export to / import as a file, and operators for our classes.

 -- Pan and Brett

+## May 3

+Today, we updated the get_input() method in the Game class so that it actually processes inputs from the user and changes the operation of the game in some way.
+The main use for this is controlling the game.
+Player movement has been added, but is buggy.
+The game displays the player's icon at all the places it has been placed it does not get rid of the player's previous appearance on the screen.
+This should be easy to fix.
+We will rework the add_at() and add() methods of the Game_Window class so that it prints Drawable objects instead of adding them to the window.
+This weekend, we will refine player movement and work on the gameplay.

+-- Pan and Brett